AzonInc/Doorman/docs/firmware/stock-firmware.md

 It supports Improv via Bluetooth LE.

 ### Update Firmware
+You can either update your Doorman via ESPHome OTA or HTTP OTA (This doesn't require the ESPHome Dashboard).

-Click on Connect to install the latest and greatest Doorman Stock Firmware.
+Click on Connect to install or update to the latest and greatest Doorman Stock Firmware.
 <esp-web-install-button manifest="https://doorman.azon.ai/firmware/release/doorman-stock-manifest.json"></esp-web-install-button>

 ## Entities